What is a single-member LLC in Massachusetts?

 Step 5: Get a single-member LLC EIN

 Obtain a federal employer identification number (EIN) from the IRS.
-An EIN is a nine-digit code that the IRS uses to identify a business for federal tax purposes.
+An What is an EIN is a nine-digit code that the IRS uses to identify a business for federal tax purposes.
 It’s kind of like a business’s Social Security number.
 An SMLLC must get an EIN if they’ll have employees or meet one of the IRS’s other requirements for obtaining one.

 Some SMLLCs don’t have to get an EIN, but it can be helpful to have.
 Plus, it’s free to apply for one with a simple online form.